Why not supplying bad customers makes perfect business sense

 1. Prevent late payment

 Persistently late payers are never going to clean up their act if you keep letting them get away with it.
-Refusing to supply the worst offenders can be a great way to stamp your authority and protect your business from late payment going forward.
-If they value your service or product and want to continue doing business with you they’ll have no choice but to adhere to better payment practices.
+Refusing to supply the worst offenders can be a great way to show authority and reduce late payment going forward.
+If they value your service or product and want to continue trading with you they’ll have no choice but to adhere to better payment practices.

 2. Protect cash flow